Understanding Cost Performance Index A Complete Guide

 Using CPI for Forecasting

 The Cost Performance Index is not just a retrospective measure; it can also be a powerful tool for forecasting future project performance.
-By analysing the CPI, project managers can estimate the final costs and completion dates of projects.
+By analyzing the CPI, project managers can estimate the final costs and completion dates of projects.

 Estimate at Completion (EAC)